 - Strategy Tool Kit for solving assumptions

 Find the reasons

 Find the unwritten link that the conclusion relies on

 Discard and decide (use negation test if needed)

-Briefly going over the passage, the main argument is revolving around how possible it would be to have 2 year degrees instead of 3.
-The author states their opinion at the end by saying this is not realistic, and provides supporting evidence by previously saying that: “By the end of the second year few students have reached the level of attainment that students did 40 years ago”.
-This is to show that only a few students can successfully gain what is needed out two years however the majority cannot.
-Now that we have broken down the argument, let us read over the answers.
+Briefly going over the passage, the main argument revolves around how possible it would be to have 2 year degrees instead of 3.
+The author states their opinion at the end by saying this is not realistic and provides supporting evidence by saying, “By the end of the second year, few students have reached the level of attainment that students did 40 years ago”.
+This is to show that only a few students can successfully gain what is needed out two years; however, the majority cannot.
+Now that we have broken down the argument let us read over the answers.

 A Two year degree courses will have the same amount of teaching per year as three year courses: